kuldeepsingh0330/role_base_auth_springBoot/README.md

 Customizable roles and permissions

-Admin-only APIs for sensitive operations
+Only Admin APIs can perform sensitive operations

 # Technologies Used
 Spring Boot